CtrlK

 Specificity

-The description names the domain (email-triggered systems) and lists several use cases (AI agent inboxes, automated support handlers, email-to-task pipelines), but it focuses more on when to use the skill than on concrete actions it performs.
-The security patterns mentioned (sender allowlists, content filtering, sandboxed processing) are parenthetical rather than presented as core capabilities.
+The description names the domain (email-triggered systems) and lists several example use cases (AI agent inboxes, automated support handlers, email-to-task pipelines), but it focuses more on when to use the skill than on concrete actions it performs.
+The security patterns mentioned (sender allowlists, content filtering, sandboxed processing) hint at capabilities but aren't framed as explicit actions the skill teaches.

 2 / 3